cfx

 This will test everything: the cfx tool, all available CommonJS packages, and all examples.

-This accepts the same options as cfx test
+This accepts the same options as cfx test.

 Using --profiledir

-use a new profile each time they
+By default, cfx run and cfx test use a new profile each time they

 are executed.
 This means that any profile-specific data entered from

-will not, by default, be available in the next run.
+one run of cfx will not, by default, be available in the next run.

 This includes, for example, any extra add-ons you installed, or your history, or any data stored using the simple-storage API.

-use a specific profile, pass the --profiledir
+To make cfx use a specific profile, pass the --profiledir option,

 specifying the path to the profile you wish to use.

-a path to a nonexistent profile, cfx
+If you give --profiledir a path to a nonexistent profile, cfx

 will create a profile there for you.
 So you just have to make up